rrDumpTruck/Obsidian.Vault/DoA.md

 "There are many things that you do not wish to do in this life and one of them is having to lose someone that you love.
 He was my dad and I was not expecting this.
 This week has been the beginning of a change that will take the rest of my life.
 I will never forget you, I will just keep your memories beside along the journey.
-I will never forget the memories that I have made with [you.Weather](http://you.Weather) it be; Hunting, Riding motorcycles, and spending time with you.
+I will never forget the memories that I have made with you.
+Weather it be; Hunting, Riding motorcycles, and spending time with you.
 And I dread not being able to make more.
 All that I have to say is I love you and I will miss you. "

 Above is an exact transcript of the prepared speech that I had leading up to the day of the funeral.
 I will list below what I remember saying, based on the fact that I was too emotional to go off of cues I spoke from the heart and delivered a very personal speech.
 I was told afterwards that the words I said would touch their hearts "forever" and I hope they were telling the truth because it may be the most true statement I have said.